tungnt86/goit/README.md

 # GOIT - A Golang integration test kit
-Integration test is very important to make sure repository layer works smoothly with database and do its business jobs correctly.
-However, integration test usually comes with high cose of development and slow running if you do not have a smart fixture strategy and take advantages of Go parallel test feature.
-A good integration test kit will encourage your team to write more quality and maintainable tests with a low development cost.
+Integration test is super important to make sure repository layer works smoothly with database and does its business jobs correctly.
+However, integration test usually comes with high cost of development and slow running if you do not have a smart fixture strategy and take advantages of Go parallel test feature.
+A good integration test kit will encourage your team to write more high quality and maintainable tests with a low development cost.

 In a nutshell, what benefit this library would offer to you: